 - A clickable “virtual tour” of the adventure would be available on-line using Kuula or other 360 degree panoramic tour hosts.

 - A narrated video is created for promotion.

+Maybe Melania could bring both sides together.
 This project expands “virtual tours” into 360 illustrated novels while poking fun at Oregon and Washington’s bickering over traffic congestion.
-It seems like a fun project for 3-5 people.
+It seems like a fun project for 2-3 people.